 Trinity CertTESOL external moderation of your Unit 4 assignment

 The TCE moderator arrives on the last day of your course.
-The TCE moderator spot-checks your written assignments and gives you your grade for Unit 4 – Materials assignment.
+The TCE moderator spot-checks your written assignments and gives you your Unit 4 – Materials assignment grade.

 Your written work must be quality.
 The TCE moderator will see your level of written English, and the TCE moderator will talk to you.
 The TCE moderator can fail you if your English is weak.